Finland

 Topics

 Ruokavirasto (Finnish Food Authority), established in 2019, continues the activities of the Finnish Food Safety Authority (Evira).
-Ruokavirasto operates under the MMM and is the central authority in the field of food and feed safety in Finland.
+Ruokavirasto operates under the MMM and is the central authority on food and feed safety in Finland.
 Ruokavirasto plays a leading role in the development and implementation of the national food control programme covering the food chain from “farm to fork”.
-Some of the inspections are carried out directly by Ruokavirasto, but the main responsibility for the inspections is assigned to regional and municipal authorities.
+Some of the inspections are carried out directly by Ruokavirasto, but the main responsibility for the inspections is assigned to Economic Development Centres and municipal authorities.
+Ruokavirasto is additionally responsible for surveillance of animal health and welfare as part of environmental healthcare.

 Ruokavirasto is also responsible for scientific risk assessments and conducts research on food safety.
 The risk assessments are conducted independently from risk management.
 Ruokavirasto also acts as the link to consumers and organises risk communication in the field of food safety.